department-of-veterans-affairs/vets-website/va-gov/pages/claim-and-appeal-status.md

 - A home loan Certificate of Eligibility (COE)
 - A Specially Adapted Housing (SAH) or Special Housing Adaptation (SHA) grant
 - Life insurance
-- A Certificate of Eligibility to be buried in a VA national cemetery
+- A pre-need determination of eligibility to be buried in a VA national cemetery

 </div>
 </div>